 Once you arrive in Australia and before you start working, you'll need to get a Tax File Number (TFN).
 If you don't have a TFN before you start working, you may be taxed at the highest marginal tax rate.

 Opening an Australian bank account

-You can open a CommBank account up to 3 months before you arrive in Australia.
-Once your account is opened online, you'll be able to transfer funds into it immediately.
-However, before you start withdrawing, you'll need to have your ID checked at a branch.
+You can open a CommBank account up to 14 days before you arrive in Australia.
+However, to gain full access to your account, you'll need to have your ID checked at a branch once you arrive.

 What to do when you arrive

 When you arrive in Australia, you'll need to visit the CommBank branch listed in your welcome letter to finish setting up your account.
-This is an important step, because we need to check your ID before you can withdraw money.
+This is an important step, because we need to check your ID before you can use your account.

 Don't forget to take these with you to the branch:

 - Your passport